 Modern GPS devices are considered very reliable.
 A typical GPS receiver has an accuracy of up to a few meters.
 This depends on how many satellites can be received and in which constellation they are located.

 GPS is almost independent of weather conditions.
 Even in dense clouds and rain, the signal reaches the device without any problems.
 Only heavy snowfall or closed rooms disturb the GPS reception.
-Valleys, forests, or buildings weaken the reception and therefore also the accuracy.
-In dense forests, you can lose the reception for some time or the signal becomes less accurate.
+Valleys, forests, or buildings weaken the reception and, therefore, also the accuracy.
+In dense forests, you can lose reception for some time, or the signal becomes less accurate.